-Two Inca doves have come down to drink, fluttered down from the trees above and settled in the bog.
+Two Inca doves have come down to drink, fluttering down from the trees above and settling in the bog.
 Their grey and white costuming makes them appear somewhat angelic, their beautiful heads and their wings.
-They dip and sip from the shallow water and take off again, don’t want to stay too long and get their soft fluffy bodies torn apart by the predator cats.
-Especially Kybo, who shares the same grey and white coloration, and leaps out from under the bush or from behind the wall of the bog filter with her terrifying claws.
+They dip and sip from the shallow water and take off again, don’t want to stay too long and get their soft fluffy bodies torn apart by the predator cat Kybo, who shares the same grey and white coloration and leaps out from under the bush or from behind the wall with her terrifying claws.
 I am anthropomorphizing again, maybe it’s not like that at all.
-I don’t suppose that the Inca Doves enjoy getting killed by the cat but maybe their sense of it is different being not the crown of creation but just one of the creatures and firmly ensconced in the food chain, neither on the top or the bottom.
+I don’t suppose that the Inca Doves enjoy getting killed by the cat but maybe their sense of it is different being not the crown of creation but just one of the creatures and firmly ensconced in the food chain, neither at the top or at the bottom.
 Animals seem to possess more than a modicum of acceptance.
 No one is really trying to climb up the food chain.
 The squirrels eat acorns that the oak tree provides from above but also from above comes the hawk and eats them.
 So is ‘the above’ good or bad for the squirrel?
-Not having eaten from the Tree of the Knowledge of Good and Evil, of course, they cannot answer this question but simply accept and eat and are eaten.
+Not having eaten from the Tree of the Knowledge of Good and Evil, of course, they cannot answer that question, they simply accept and eat and are eaten.